tiagoanatar/github-repo-search/README.md

 The application makes use of two custom hooks: useFetch and useThrottle.

 ### useFetch:
 The useFetch hook is used to make API requests to the GitHub API.
-It takes a URL as an argument and returns an object with the following properties: isLoading, error, and data. isLoading is a boolean that indicates whether the API request is still loading. error is a string that contains any errors that occurred during the API request. data is the data returned by the API.
+It takes a URL as an argument and returns an object with the following properties: "loading" and "response".

 ### useThrottle:
 The useThrottle hook is used to throttle search input.
 It takes a value and a delay as arguments and returns a throttled value.
 The value is only updated after the delay has passed.
 This is useful for preventing excessive API requests when the user is typing quickly.